Accessibility Accessibility icon

 Recovery is typically fast, with most patients returning to shoes within 48 hours.
 EPF has a reported success rate of approximately 90%.*

-If you're experiencing sudden foot or ankle pain, New Orleans Podiatry Associates offers same-day podiatry appointments for urgent care needs.
+If you're experiencing sudden foot or ankle pain, New Orleans offers same-day podiatry appointments for urgent care needs.
 We treat a full range of conditions, including foot fractures, ingrown toenails, ankle sprains, infections, and foreign body injuries.

 Dark marble texture with subtle swirling patterns.